traveltowith

 The Temple of the Emerald Buddha image 11

-Considerations for visiting The Temple of the Emerald Buddha (solo trip)
+What is The Temple of the Emerald Buddha?

 Recommended visit duration: 1–2 hours

-Why 1-2 hours visit duration is ideal for solo trip: Time to join a free tour, admire the Emerald Buddha, and browse nearby museums
+Why 1–2 hours visit duration is ideal for solo trip: Enough time to join a tour, use an audio guide, admire the Buddha and visit the museums

 (View The Temple of the Emerald Buddha on Map)